Home Alone (video game): Personal computer

-In the Home Alone game for the PC, the player is given from 8:00 to 9:00 (approximately 5 minutes of real time) to set up traps in order to hurt the Wet Bandits once they arrive.
+In the Home Alone game for the PC, the player is given from 8:00 to 9:00 (about five minutes of real time) to set up traps in order to hurt the Wet Bandits once they arrive.
 No further setting of traps is possible after this period.
 Each trap can only be triggered once and they all inflict a single point of damage.

 Marv and Harry arrive separately at the two entrances to the house.
-If the player touches either of Bandits, Kevin is caught and the game immediately ends in defeat.
+If the player touches either Bandit, Kevin is caught and the game immediately ends in defeat.
 Hurting a Bandit ten times will permanently incapacitate him.
 The ultimate objective is to incapacitate both burglars.

 The player can trigger their own traps, resulting in no harmful effects, but the trap will instantly disappear.
-If the player has too few remaining traps to sufficiently hurt each Bandit, the game will continue, but victory will be impossible.
+If the player does not have enough remaining traps to sufficiently hurt each Bandit, the game will continue, but victory will be impossible.
 Following a game, the player may enter their names into a high score list.
 The position on the list is determined by whether the game was a win or a loss, by the time taken to defeat the Bandits, and by the total damage the player inflicted.

 NES

-In the version for the NES, the player must avoid being caught by Harry and Marv for 20 minutes.
-During this time, Kevin can set various traps using items scattered around the house, each with a different corresponding strength and allowing the person tripping them to be knocked unconscious longer.
+In the NES version, the player must avoid being caught by Harry and Marv for 20 minutes.
+During this time, Kevin can set traps using items scattered around the house, each with a different corresponding strength and allowing the person tripping them to be knocked unconscious longer.
 Kevin can also hide behind certain parts of the house, but only for two consecutive turns; any other concurrent passings will result in a game over.
 Some copies of the NES version have two different "game over" screens; one having Kevin McCallister performing his trademark screaming face with a speech balloon on his left side that reads "Oh no!", the other one only having a large cloud with "Oh no!" in the middle of it.